 • Life coach training and practicum supervision

-• ICF mentor coaching for ICF ACC applicants
+• ICF mentor coaching for ICF ACC and PCC applicants

 • PhD in Psychology with Forensic Psychology specialization